nilesr/vichan-ipfs-scraper/README.md

 This script scrapes a vichan-based imageboard of your choosing for IPFS links.
-Running live [here](https://ipfs.niles.xyz/)
+A live version used to be running [here](https://ipfs.niles.xyz/), but I have retired it as nobody is posting ipfs hashes to lainchan anymore.